m-lm/taproot/docs.md

 LZW compression: 93033ms (118MB down to 72.5MB)
 LZ4 compression: 2542ms (118MB down to 118MB, same because of random data)

+**Result: 97% time decrease (~36x speedup).**

 ## Future

-I find database management and information retrieval systems very engaging.
-I am always seeking to learn more.
-At its core, Taproot is intended to be a Redis-style key-value store as well as my first foray into data management systems.
-But it also serves as a testbed for concepts I find interesting, like:
+I find database management and information retrieval systems very interesting and I am always seeking to learn more.
+Taproot is my first foray into data management systems, but it also serves as a testbed for concepts I would like to understand better, such as:

-- Skip lists for sorted queries
+- Skip lists with sorted querying
-- Replication
+- Primary-secondary replication for read scaling
-- JSON document support
+- JSON document support with search